hectorpefo/prepublication/_posts/2019-02-08-Century-Product.md

 ## Solution

 Reading the question charitably (since "random integer" has no specific meaning), there will be an answer if there is a limit for a uniform distribution of positive integers up to some number $N$.
-But we can ignore that technicality, and make do with idealization that since every second, fourth, fifth, and twenty-fifth integer are divisible by $2, 4, 5,$ and $25$, the chances of getting a random integer divisible by those numbers are $1/2$, $1/4$, $1/5$, and $1/25$.
+But we can ignore that technicality, and make do with the idealization that since every second, fourth, fifth, and twenty-fifth integer are divisible by $2, 4, 5,$ and $25$, the chances of getting a random integer divisible by those numbers are $1/2$, $1/4$, $1/5$, and $1/25$.

 The product $XYZ$ is divisible by $100$ if and only if it has at least two factors of $2$ and at least two factors of $5$.
 The chance that it has at least two factors of $2$ is $1$ minus the chance that it has exactly zero factors of $2$ (which is $(1/2)^3$ or $1/8$) and minus the chance that it has exactly one factor of $2$.
 It has exactly one factor of two if one of the three numbers itself has exactly one factor of $2$ and the other two are odd.
 A number has exactly one factor of $2$ if it is one of the half of all even numbers that is not divisible by $4$; so $1/2$ times $1/2$, or $1/4$ of all numbers have this property.
 So: